Student Supportive Measures

 4. Must students file a formal complaint to obtain supportive measures?

-No. Students may contact EEO-TIX at eeotix@usc.edu or (213) 740-5086 with a protected class concern, and they will be connected to the EEO-TIX Intake, Outreach, and Support team to discuss possible supportive measures.
-Students also do not need to share all the details regarding their protected class concern to receive supportive measures.
+No. Students may contact EEO-TIX at eeotix@usc.edu or (213) 740-5086 with a protected characteristic concern, and they will be connected to the EEO-TIX Intake, Outreach, and Support team to discuss possible supportive measures.
+Students also do not need to share all the details regarding their protected characteristic concern to receive supportive measures.

 A report to EEO-TIX is not the same as a Formal Complaint and does not necessarily lead to an investigation.
 Students may decide to only access supportive measures and not proceed with a Formal Complaint.
 EEO-TIX will seek to honor a student’s preferred course of action whenever possible.

-5. What are specific examples of a protected class concern?
+5. What are specific examples of a protected characteristic concern?

 Some specific examples include: